-However, the UX enhancements can come with a price.
-Advertisements are what generates revenue for a publishing business, and when almost all of the content is free, the ad monetization income can be the saving grace for online publishers.
+However, the UX improvements can come at a price.
+Advertisements are what generates revenue for a digital publishing business, and when almost all the content is free, the ad monetization income can be the saving grace for online publishers.
 For that reason, you need to know how to build what readers and advertisers want, and what to prioritize as a WordPress publisher.

 How UX Affects Digital Ad Revenue?

-The logical sense is: the better the UX, the bigger the revenue.
-However, both of them are often looked at differently, and that’s the exact misconception that we want to touch on with this article.
-There are lots of important UX elements of your CMS that need to be taken into account that have an enormous effect on your media publishing revenue.
+The rule of thumb is that the better the UX, the bigger the digital publishing revenue.
+However, both of them are often analyzed differently, and that’s the misconception that we want to touch on in this article.
+There are lots of important user experience testing elements of your CMS that you need to take into account that have an enormous effect on your media publishing revenue.

 Users assess your UX with every page and every click on your site.
 By continuing to read and browse or bounce off, they’re telling you exactly what you need to improve in your WordPress layout and performance.